best time to go for an african safari

 Safaris are an activity that can be enjoyed throughout the whole year.
 The time of year you decide to go will depend on your interests and your budget, but in general, there is something to offer everyone at all times of the year.
 Practically all destinations are popular destinations for those seeking a unique safari adventure, as each location has something unique to offer.

-When to Visit Africa For Safaris - Month By Month Guide
+Month By Month Travel Guide

 While everyone has their own memories of Africa they take away with them, the wildlife makes for some of the most magical to remember.
 Lucky for you, the vast continent of Africa boasts the widest diversity of wildlife in the world and is home to the most extraordinary wildlife sightings, spectacles, and gatherings than anywhere on the planet.